IVTore/Tore.Core/README.md

    - req.Content,
    - req.Content.Headers.Accept,
    - req.Content.Headers.ContentType.MediaType properties,
-When req.content is non null, Com content property is ignored.
+When req.content is non null, content property of instance is ignored.
 Respective accept, mediaType of Com instance properties must be <b>empty</b>.
 Please read the comments on the code at least once for using this class efficiently.